spack/spack-tutorial/tutorial_packaging.rst

    The ``maintainers`` field is a comma-separated list of GitHub user names for those people who are willing to be notified when a change is made to the package.
-This information is useful for developers who maintain a Spack package for their own software and or rely on software maintained by other people.
+This information is useful for developers who maintain a Spack package for their own software and/or rely on software maintained by other people.

 Since we are providing a ``url``, we can confirm the checksum, or ``sha256``